-The Russian invasion of Ukraine remains an ongoing issue and the impact on the valuation of the Fund's assets continued to be assessed up until the publication of the audited accounts.
+The Russian invasion of Ukraine remains an ongoing issue.
+In addition, interest rate rises and high inflation in the UK continue to affect valuations in index-linked gilt markets.
+The impact of these matters on the valuation of the Fund's assets continued to be assessed up until the publication of the audited accounts.